-The impairment charge of \$14,546,000 arose in the Travel business as a result of declining revenues and margins due primarily to the impact of increased competition and changes in the Travel business model plus downward pressure on business valuations as a result of the Global Financial Crisis.
-Significant growth in on-line bookings and retail chains growing their own wholesale Travel presence have been key drivers of change in the Travel sector.
-The Travel business is continuing to implement its turnaround plan that involves rationalising the various brands in the business and changing the business model.
-These initiatives and cost savings already implemented should see the business return to profitability in the near term.
+An impairment charge of \$3,672,000 arose in the Travel and Publishing businesses as a result of increased competition and changes to the Travel business model and a move towards more business being done online.
+The Travel sector has seen ongoing significant growth in online bookings and retail chains continuing to grow their own wholesale Travel presence and whilst initiatives already implemented to change the business model and implement cost savings have seen the business now generate profits, pressure remains on the businesses' valuation.
+The publishing sector has seen a shift in advertising away from print media and for some of our publications this has had a negative impact on profitability that is being addressed by introducing new digital media offerings.
 The impairment charge has been recognised in the Income Statement in the "Depreciation, amortisation and impairment expense" line.
 The recoverable amount was based on its value in use.
-The discount rate used in determining value in use was 12.34%.
+The discount rate used in determining value in use was 20.0%.
 No class of asset other than goodwill was impaired.